christopherConcannon/devConnector/README.md

   * [Questions](#questions)

 ## Installation
-Clone project to a directory on your local machine and cd into directory.
+Clone project to a directory on your local machine and cd into devConnector directory.
 Run <$ npm install> to install dependencies.
 See package.json for other available scripts.

 ## Usage
 Run <$ npm run dev> to launch application and launch on localhost development server.
-Create a profile or log in guest account with email: guest@example.com and password: 'password123'.
+Create a profile or log in guest account with email: 'guest@example.com' and password: 'password123'.
 Complete profile forms to add user details.
 Add posts.
 Leave Comments.
 View other developer profiles.

 ## License
 This project is covered under the MIT license